mahfouz_cropped.jpg

 Ahmed Mahfouz

-I am an Assistant Professor in the Department of Human Genetics at Leiden University Medical Center (LUMC).
-I am also a member of the Leiden Computational Biology Center and an affiliated faculty member at the Delft Bioinformatics Lab at Delft University of Technology.
+I am an Associate Professor of at the Department of Human Genetics at the Leiden University Medical Center, and an affiliated faculty at TU Delft, Netherlands.

 Education